There are two main ways you can lose data or face a breach, deliberate and non-deliberate.

 - Back up PCs and Servers remotely.

 - Keep computers and servers in safe environments.
-Make sure that they are being maintained by someone who's experience and expertise you trust.
+Make sure that they are being maintained by someone whose experience and expertise you trust.

 - Ensure devices owned by employees are secure and protected, and if they leave the company or lose the device, you can lock down data easily.
 Any device accessing your network is a risk.
 If employees are accessing the network from their own devices consider implementing security standards for those as well.

-Budgeting your data security for 2017 can be a daunting task.
+Budgeting your data security for 2018 can be a daunting task.
 Managed Services is an affordable solution to meeting your compliance and security needs at a consistent flat-rate.
-You can contact me at email@example.com for a free network evaluation.
-Let me help you fit data-security into your budget.